 Mr. Fenton spent almost a decade as an adjunct professor at Temple University School of Law, teaching a class on U.S.-international business planning.
 He has written the text for a seminar on the differences between partnerships and joint ventures, and he has lectured on limited liability companies and limited liability partnerships.
 He also has published on the subject of boundary laws and disputes.

-Mr. Fenton serves as chair of the board of councilors of the Historical Society of Pennsylvania, one of the oldest historical societies in America and the repository of more than 21 million manuscript and graphic items encompassing more than 350 years of America’s history.
+Mr. Fenton serves as chair emeritus of the board of councilors of the Historical Society of Pennsylvania, one of the oldest historical societies in America and the repository of more than 21 million manuscript and graphic items encompassing more than 350 years of America’s history.
 He also is a past member of the board of the Philadelphia Chapter of the Association for Corporate Growth (ACG), and has served in the past as both a chapter committee chair or an M&A East conference committee chair multiple times.
 He is a member of the board of the Pepper Center for Public Service, a unique organization that draws on the talents of Pepper Hamilton's retired partners and senior lawyers to resolve problems that affect the lives of people in our communities.